-This gives us the possibility of reducing the overhead further since the number of circular leaf nodes cannot be more than half of the number of symbols.
-The number m of circular leaf nodes of any truncated Huffman tree is 1 more than the number nodes with 2 internal son nodes.
+Huffman tree is 1 more than the number of nodes with 2 internal son nodes.
 Huffman codes are much more efficient than block codes when corresponding Huffman trees are sparse.
 In a sparse truncated Huffman tree the number of nodes with 2 internal son nodes can be much less than the total number of internal nodes, which in turn is 1 less than the number of external nodes corresponding to symbols.
 In the truncated Huffman tree, corresponding to Fig. 1, there are two nodes with 2 internal son nodes, namely nodes labeled D and E. So in representing the tree we need $O(n \log n)$ bits for the symbols and O(h) bits for each circular leaf node, number of which is ($\leq \frac{1}{2}n$) bounded above by O(n).

-2. A Fast Decoding Technique
+2. A fast decoding technique

 Chen et al. [1] give weight to a leaf v equal to the number of leaves in a complete binary tree under the node v.
 Every leaf node is assigned a number equal to cumulative weights of all the leaves appearing before it and including itself.
-So this gives us an opportunity to apply binary search on these cumulative weights to obtain the symbol, bit pattern corresponding to which has been extracted from the bit stream.
+So this gives us an opportunity to apply binary search on these cumulative weights to obtain the symbol, for which the corresponding bit pattern has been extracted from the bit stream.
 At any stage our algorithm takes h bits from the stream.
 Since a prefix of this string must contain a codeword we will always be able to decode that codeword using the following algorithm.
 In the algorithm we assume that input bit stream does not contain any error.